 Students will be formed into groups of three for the whole class.
 These teams / groups will form discussion groups that examine Biblical examples and various other discussion points.
 The group will rotate responsibilities, one opens in prayer for each of the team, one leads the discussion, and one reports to the class.

-- Students will be grouped in twos or threes to discuss the role of the Holy Spirit from a Wesleyan-Holiness perspective in the practice of living a holy life, including:
+- Team Participation: Students will be grouped in twos or threes to discuss the role of the Holy Spirit from a Wesleyan-Holiness perspective in the practice of living a holy life, including:

 - the testimony of the Spirit in our entire sanctification,